 When everyone starts to think the Fed won’t raise their interest as quickly or aggressively as they previously expected, interest rates go down.

-This is why the Fed often increases interest rates and 10 Year Treasury rates (and therefore mortgage rates) go down.
+This is why you'll often see the Fed increase rates and 10 Year Treasury rate (and therefore mortgage rates) decreases.
 In fact, since the market is never exactly right, interest rates are as likely to go down as up when the Fed increases interest rates.

 How Should Interest Rates Affect Your Home Buying Process?

-There are two points when buyers typically think about interest rates - when they’re thinking about buying in general and when they can lock in an interest rate.
+Homebuyers typically think about interest rates twice - when they’re thinking about buying in general and when they can lock in an interest rate.

 However, locking in a rate can be a good idea as it eliminates interest rate risk.
 Provided you have enough time to close, a rate lock allows you to know exactly what your mortgage payment will be.